previous-project

 Preface

-FT Event is about event website where user can book tickets and create event.
-Using FT Events to the Beat website, users can register for the events, Book tickets, Create Event and manage the event or ticket from its dash board.
-In addition to finding information on past and future events, event results, image gallery, charity event organizers, participating musicians, register for the Feeding Trends exclusive advertisement, and more.
+FT Event is an event platform where users can book tickets and create events.
+Through the FT Events website, users can register for events, purchase tickets, create and manage events, and oversee ticketing from a dedicated dashboard.
+Additionally, the platform provides access to information about past and upcoming events, event results, image galleries, charity event organizers, participating musicians, exclusive Feeding Trends advertisements, and more

 The idea was to make Feeding Trends to the Beat website as a one-stop-destination for all-inclusive information and updates on everything associated with the event.

-After the initial findings and research, I decided to coordinate a Google Design Sprint to get the team aligned on how we could get our users to share event on other existing platform and make the whole experience as intuitive as possible.
-I was able to get folks from product, engineering, customer success, and marketing in a room for 5 days.
+After the initial findings and research, I decided to coordinate a Google Design Sprint to align the team on how we could encourage users to share events on other platforms while keeping the experience intuitive.
+I gathered people from product, engineering, customer success, and marketing for a 5-day sprint where we ideated, sketched, discussed, designed, and tested our concept with customers to gather real insights.

 feeding trends ideation